 Continuous improvement is the mindset you want but in a relaxed and enjoyable way.
-Every time you go out, say to yourself I am going to get (your one thing) right today.
-Visualise yourself doing this, run through it in your mind step by step, then do it.
+Every time you go out, say to yourself, I am going to get (your one thing) right today.
+Visualize yourself doing this, run through it in your mind step by step, then do it.
 When you succeed, celebrate.

 Get a strategy to get out of the sand

 Lowering your handicap means getting around the course with fewer strokes, right?
 You know this, so look at where you are wasting strokes.
 One obvious culprit will be if you get stuck in a sand trap.
 Here is how to get out of a sand trap.